25 Best Books to Read cope with anxiety and stop overthinking

 This is a powerful book on using the fear that drives our anxieties to actually live more fully.
-Instead of being anxious when faced with fear you confront it and in so doing you understand it and move past this fear to live more fully abundantly.
+Instead of being anxious when faced with fear, you confront it, and in so doing you understand it and move past this fear to live more fully abundantly.

-Think about the many things we avoid doing and in so doing failing to live to our full potential.
+Think about the many things we avoid doing and in so doing fail to live to our full potential.
 We can overcome these roadblocks placed before us by our fearful anxious minds and go after our most brave and audacious goals.